ENG517/DITA-TM-2/README.md

 # DITA Topic Model - Enter Title Here

-This repo contains a DITA topic model (TM) ...
+This repo contains a DITA topic model (TM) for three scenario-based procedures related to omage illustration and editing within Figma, a cloud-based design platform where mockup,s prototypes, and projects can be shared in real-time.

 ## Authors

-- Wyatt Blanchette, Madelyn Kenney, Deanna Kolski
+Wyatt Blanchette, Madelyn Kenney, Deanna Kolski

 ## Project Maps